Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    };

-   // Finally send the message to server_endpoint.py running in ROS tcpCon.SendMessage(topicName, sourceDestinationMessage);
+   // Finally send the message to server_endpoint.py running in ROS ros.Send(topicName, sourceDestinationMessage);
 }
 ```

 This function first takes in the current joint target values.
-Then, it grabs the poses of the `target` and the `targetPlacement` objects, adds them to the newly created message `sourceDestinationMessage`, and calls `SendMessage()` to send this information to the ROS topic `topicName` (defined as `"SourceDestination_input"`).
+Then, it grabs the poses of the `target` and the `targetPlacement` objects, adds them to the newly created message `sourceDestinationMessage`, and calls `Send()` to send this information to the ROS topic `topicName` (defined as `"SourceDestination_input"`).

 > Note that going from Unity world space to ROS world space requires a conversion.
 Unity's `(x,y,z)` is equivalent to the ROS `(z,-x,y)` coordinate.

 - Return to the Unity Editor.
 Right click in the Hierarchy window and select Create Empty to add a new empty GameObject.
-Name it RosConnect.
-Add the newly created SourceDestinationPublisher component to the RosConnect GameObject by selecting the SourceDestinationPublisher script in the Project window and dragging it onto the RosConnect object in the Hierarchy window.
+Name it Publisher.
+Add the newly created SourceDestinationPublisher component to the Publisher GameObject by selecting the SourceDestinationPublisher script in the Project window and dragging it onto the Publisher object in the Hierarchy window.

 ![](img/2_component.gif)

+- Create another GameObject, name it RosConnect, and add the script Plugins/TCPConnector/ROSConnection to it in the same way.

-Confirm that the component has been added to the RosConnect object successfully by checking for it in the Inspector.
+Confirm that the components have been added to the two objects successfully by checking for them in the Inspector.

-- Select the Target object in the Hierarchy and assign it to the `Target` field in the SourceDestinationPublisher.
+- Select the Target object in the Hierarchy and assign it to the `Target` field in the Publisher.
 Similarly, assign the TargetPlacement object to the `TargetPlacement` field.
-Finally, assign the niryo_one robot to the `Niryo One` field.
+Assign the niryo_one robot to the `Niryo One` field.
+Finally, assign the newly created RosConnect object to the `Ros` field.

 ![](img/2_target.gif)